Where To Stay in Iceland: A Regional Guide to the Best Stays

 Where to Stay in the Golden Circle

 The Golden Circle is an essential excursion for all travelers to Iceland.
-Its three incredible locations—the Geysir geothermal area, Gullfoss waterfall, and Thingvellir National Park—are the nation's most popular sites alongside the Blue Lagoon.
+Its three incredible locations — the Geysir Geothermal Area, Gullfoss Waterfall, and Thingvellir National Park — are the nation's most popular sites alongside the Blue Lagoon.
 No trip to Iceland is complete without a visit to the Golden Circle.

 Many visitors plan to spend a full day exploring these areas before setting off on the rest of their travels.
-For this reason, many hotels and hostels have sprung up, allowing visitors to use the Golden Circle as a springboard from which to leave the west of Iceland without needing to return to Reykjavik for the night.
+For this reason, many Iceland hotels and hostels have sprung up, allowing visitors to use the Golden Circle as a springboard from which to leave the west of Iceland without needing to return to Reykjavik for the night.

 To stay close to these great natural wonders, check out the range of accommodations in the Golden Circle.
 Many of these hotels are right beside the locations themselves.
-At the Geysir hot spring, for example, you can stay nearby at Hotel Geysir or Litli Geysir Hotel.
+At the Geysir Hot Spring, for example, you can stay nearby at Hotel Geysir or Litli Geysir Hotel.

-At Hveragerdi, a settlement known for its geothermal activity, there's a similar variety of accommodations.
-The GreenHouse Hotel will meet the standards of those with high expectations, with the excellent Greenhouse food hall and shopping area located within the same building.
 Fludir, a town known for hosting the beautiful Secret Lagoon, has the Hill, a reasonably priced hotel in a stunning location featuring an excellent restaurant.

 Where To Stay in South Iceland

-For those planning on traveling east from the Golden Circle or even around the whole country, it may be more convenient to finish the day somewhere along the South Coast.
-If you are wondering where to stay in southern Iceland, have no fear—there are many great hotels in South Iceland along this stretch, as the area is becoming increasingly popular with visitors.
+If you are wondering where to stay in southern Iceland, have no fear.
+There are many great hotels in South Iceland along this stretch, as the area is becoming increasingly popular with visitors.

 Where To Stay in Vik

-Many traveling the South Coast choose Vik accommodations.
-Vik is a lovely little settlement of around 300 people.
-The area is highly recommended for its convenience to those heading to the Jokulsarlon glacier lagoon.
-Still, pre-planning is essential if this is your plan, as the number of places to stay is somewhat limited due to the village's size and popularity.
+The area is highly recommended for its convenience to those heading to the Jokulsarlon Glacier Lagoon.
+Still, preplanning is essential, as the number of places to stay is somewhat limited due to the village's size and popularity.

-Another settlement recommended along the South Coast is the historic village of Kirkjubaejarklaustur, nicknamed Klaustur.
+Kirkjubaejarklaustur is a small South Coast village close to Skaftafell Nature ReserveAnother settlement recommended along the South Coast is the historic village of Kirkjubaejarklaustur, nicknamed Klaustur.
 There are plenty of Klaustur accommodations to choose from.
-You can stay at the excellent Hotel Klaustur overlooking a Skafta river, while the Dalshofdi Guesthouse offers a more personal experience.
+You can stay at the excellent Hotel Klaustur overlooking the Skafta River, while the Dalshofdi Guesthouse offers a more personal experience.
 Klaustur is a lovely place to stay, with many easy hikes to stunning locations and the wonderful Kjarr restaurant.

-Towards the eastern side of the South Coast are two stunning areas: the Skaftafell Nature Reserve and the Jokulsarlon glacier lagoon.
+Towards the eastern side of the South Coast are two stunning areas: the Skaftafell Nature Reserve and the Jokulsarlon Glacier Lagoon.
 Because of how unique these places are, it's recommended to spend a separate night closer to them, so you don't have to limit your time at either.

 Where To Stay in Skaftafell

-The Skaftafell Nature Reserve is a true hiker's paradise; there are many trails to suit all abilities, which take visitors to incredible places such as the Skaftafellsjokull glacier and the waterfall Svartifoss.
-It would be easy to spend all day here soaking up nature, and if that fits into your plans, it very conveniently has its own hotel.
+It would be easy to spend all day here soaking up nature, and if that fits into your plans, it also has its own hotel.

 Hotel Skaftafell is simple, with basic amenities such as a bar, restaurant, and Wi-Fi, but alluring due to its breathtaking location and reasonable price.
 Be sure to book well in advance, however, as this is one of the most popular hotels in the area.